Icesito68/Port-Windows-11-Lge-devices/guide/English/NEW1-partition.md

 - [Recovery image]

-## Notes:
-> **Warning** if you delete any partitions via diskpart later on or now windows will send a UFS command that gets misinterpreted which erase all your UFS.
-- Ignore `udevadm` warnings.
+### Notes
+> [!WARNING]
+> All your data will be erased!
+Back up now if needed.
+>
-- Don't run the same command twice
+> Do not run the same command twice unless specified.
+>
+> Do not run all commands at once, execute them in order!
+>
+> YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!
+>
-- DON'T REBOOT YOUR DEVICE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winong8x)
+> DO NOT REBOOT YOUR PHONE!
+If you think you made a mistake, ask for help in the [Telegram chat]([https://t.me/WinOnF1](https://t.me/winong8x)).

 #### Boot TWRP 3.6.0 on the device